 Originally a file-based specification designed for the desktop, AICC later released revisions that worked in a web browser.

 The Sharable Content Object Reference Model (SCORM) was first released by Advanced Distributed Learning (ADL) in 2001, with a major revision in 2004.
 Easily the most widely adopted specification for LMS to content communication, SCORM was originally based on AICC.

-The Experience API (xAPI, but also known as TinCan) was released in 2013.
+In 2013 ADL released the Experience API (xAPI).
 The xAPI is the first component of ADL’s Training & Learning Architecture. xAPI is not, however, a specification for LMS to content communication.
 It was never intended as a replacement for SCORM.
 We’ll discuss why later in this article.
 (If you’d like to know more about xAPI, read my previous two part article Introduction to the xAPI).

 SCORM: The good and the bad

 Now let’s take a brief look at what SCORM provides: